renannmp/raiderio-addon/README.md

 RaiderIO.HasPlayerProfile(unitOrNameOrNameRealm, realmOrNil, factionOrNil) => true | false
   unitOrNameOrNameRealm = "player", "target", "raid1", "Joe" or "Joe-ArgentDawn" realmOrNil            = "ArgentDawn" or nil.
-Can be nil if realm is part of unitOrNameOrNameRealm, or if it's the same realm as the currently logged in character factionOrNil          = 1 for Aliance, 2 for Horde, or nil for automatic (looks up both factions, first found is used)
+Can be nil if realm is part of unitOrNameOrNameRealm, or if it's the same realm as the currently logged in character factionOrNil          = 1 for Alliance, 2 for Horde, or nil for automatic (looks up both factions, first found is used)
 ```

 ### RaiderIO.GetPlayerProfile